Clinical Student Mental Health Service

 The card is still valid if you are on a regional attachment.

-The Clinical School will pay for a return journey to Cambridge to attend a valid appointment if you have a card.
+The Clinical School will pay for a return journey to Cambridge (by public transport, but not by taxi) to attend a valid appointment if you have a card.
 Fill in the normal Travel Expenses claim form on MedEd and annotate the form to indicate that you have a Student Absence Authorisation Card.
 Full details of submitting these are on the forms (to Year Admin if on a hospital placement, or to GPEG if on a GP placement).

 Can it be used for longer term sick leave?